What Is A Rebound Relationship? The Signs Of A Rebound Relationship To Watch Out For

 Can a rebound be true love?

 In most cases, a rebound won’t be true love.
 However, some interesting new investigation into rebounds has shown that people who turn to a new partner shortly after a breakup, especially if the breakup was after a long and committed relationship, are more likely to view themselves as “date-able” more quickly after the breakup.
-This empirical investigation into rebounds also shows how a shorter time between a breakup and the beginning of a relationship with a new partner could indicate emotional stability and higher self-esteem, and more respect for their new partner.
+This empirical investigation into rebounds also shows how a shorter time between a breakup and the beginning of a relationship with a new partner could indicate emotional stability and higher self-esteem, and more respect for the new partner.

 All in all, a rebound is probably not true love.
 However, it could give you some insight about you and your new partner regarding personality and self-esteem.